Renting a Moving Truck From U-Haul

-- What should I tip a mover – one of the questions that come up from time to time is what is an appropriate gratuity for a mover.
-While there is no cut and dry answer, you can get some helping tipping advice here.
+- What should I tip a mover – one of the questions that come up from time to time is an appropriate gratuity for a mover.
+While there is no cut-and-dry answer, you can get some helpful tipping advice here.

 - Companies that pickup donations – get a list of companies that will come to your home and pick up unwanted items for free.